 Abstract

-Cell-free DNA (cfDNA) analysis offers a powerful, non-invasive approach to cancer diagnostics and monitoring by revealing tumor-specific genomic and epigenetic alterations.
-Here, we demonstrate the versatility of MeD-seq, a methylation-dependent sequencing assay, for comprehensive cfDNA analysis, including methylation profiling, chromosomal copy number (CN) alterations, and tumor fraction (TF) estimation.
+Cell-free DNA (cfDNA) analysis offers a powerful, minimally invasive approach to improve cancer care by measuring tumor-specific genomic and epigenetic alterations.
+Here, we demonstrate the versatility of MeD-seq, a methylation-dependent sequencing assay, for comprehensive cfDNA analysis, including DNA methylation profiling, chromosomal copy number (CN) alterations, and tumor fraction (TF) estimation.
 MeD-seq-derived CN profiles and TF estimates from 38 colorectal cancer with liver metastases (CRLM) and 5 ovarian cancer patients were highly comparable to shallow whole-genome sequencing (sWGS) validating our approach.
-These findings establish MeD-seq as a robust and cost-effective platform for detecting cancer-specific signals directly from plasma without prior tissue-based information.
-Future work should expand its application to other cancer types, solidifying MeD-seq as a versatile tool for minimally-invasive cfDNA profiling.
+For 120 CRLM patients we used MeD-seq CN and TF information in an improved Differential Methylation Model which detected additional significantly Differentially Methylated Regions (DMRs) correlating with TF estimates.
+Using the identified DMR sets we were subsequently able to distinguish healthy blood donors from CRLM patients with low amounts of circulating tumor DNA (ctDNA) as well.
+These findings show MeD-seq as an affordable platform for detecting cancer-specific signals directly from plasma without prior tissue-based information.
+Future work could expand its application to other cancer types, solidifying MeD-seq as a versatile tool for cfDNA profiling.

 Article activity feed